 Use of Spell Check/Calculator: Use of these materials during testing is designed to reduce the impact of a disability by correctly sequencing information or improving memory recall of symbolic information.

-Note-takers/Tape Recorders for Lectures: These allow reduction of the impact of a disability by providing support for symbol recognition and the decoding process or to decrease the physical fatigue associated with taking notes.
+Note-takers/Voice Recorders for Lectures: These allow reduction of the impact of a disability by providing support for symbol recognition and the decoding process or to decrease the physical fatigue associated with taking notes.
 They may also be used to augment a student’s notes when issues of distraction are prevalent.
 These devices assist with deficits in short term memory, cognitive processing, or visual processing difficulties.

 Materials in Alternative Format: Alternative texts (enlarged, Braille, or electronic) reduce the impact of a disability by providing access to written materials for students with visual, physicals, or cognitive disabilities.

 Preferential Seating: Designed to assist the student with learning or physical disabilities.
 It may range from provision of a padded chair and a table to seating in the front of the room.

 Sign Language Interpreters: Reduce the impact of a disability through providing an alternative means of communication for students who are deaf or hard of hearing.
 The interpreter is there to facilitate communication and voice/sign the material presented by teacher/student.
 He is not an additional teacher to the student.

 Permission to Leave Classroom: This allows for the reduction of the impact of a disability for students with physical or cognitive impairments.

 Back to top